Brick country house with the largest collection of paintings by artists of the Staithes Group, Yorkshire's impressionist artists.

 The house is also home to the country’s largest collection of paintings by artists of the Staithes Group – Yorkshire’s impressionist artists.
 The Staithes Art Club (1901-1907) had some thirty members, many of whom trained in Paris at the Academie Julien, and are thus close cousins-in-art of the Newlyn School in Cornwall.

-Brockfield Hall is open to the public during August each year.
+The house is open to the public each year.
+See below for more details.

 Please note: The information on the Historic Houses website is advisory, but please always check the website of the house or garden you intend to visit before travelling.